Connector Configuration

 true

-If true, security is enabled.
-Otherwise, anyone has access to the connector’s endpoints.
+Indicates whether security is enabled on the endpoints for the connector.
+When true, security is enable, otherwise, anyone has access to the connector’s endpoints.

 security.users[<index>].name